shamsiddin-abbasov/shamsiddin-abbasov-resume/README.md

 - find an algorithm for the problem and explain it to the programmers

+**Youth Union of Uzbekistan, 2019 - 2020**\
+**Angren City Council Captain**

+- Meeting with school captains every week under the Angren Youth Union Council
+- Organization of events on every holiday
+- Organization of new projects and their implementation

 ## EDUCATION

 **Mohirdev, 2022 Sep - 2023 Jan**\